 Potion of Heroism or Boldness (for protection from fear)

-Ranged attack to soften up a (single) unique:
+Ranged attacks to soften up a (single) unique:

 - ~5 Flasks of Oil to kill dangerous and/or valuable monsters (throw oil for damage with the

-to target closest monster); - ~10-20 rocks to throw at non-dangerous monsters with annoying side effects (stat drainers and acid damagers that are between you and the stairs down).
+vthrow command followed by'to target closest monster); - ~10-20 rocks to throw at non-dangerous monsters with annoying side effects (stat drainers and acid damagers that are between you and the stairs leading down).
 Shots can be reused, but oil can’t;

-- extra arrows for a Archer.
-Note that missiles will always break when your character is still level 1, so don’t hesitate to buy a lot at start.
+- extra arrows (if you use ranged weapons).
+Note that missiles always break when your character is level 1, so don’t hesitate to buy plenty at the start.
 Shoot arrows with the

 Armour:

-Don’t bother buying armour right on – it’s very expensive in comparison to AC.
+Don’t bother buying armour right away – it’s very expensive in comparison to AC.
 You will find it in the dungeon soon enough.
-Your starting equipment will include more than enough food and illumination for the first trip down.
+Your starting equipment includes more than enough food and light for your first trip down.

 When You Die

-Playing Tangaria is an art to make right decisions to survive.
+Playing Tangaria is the art of making the right decisions to survive.
 Key to surviving is to keep in mind your past mistakes and try not to repeat them again.
 Eventually you will learn monsters and their properties and will know which of them is dangerous in this particular situation.
-You will learn the most important roguelikish skill: deciding should you fight or flee in this particular situation.
+You will learn the most important roguelikish skill: deciding whether you should fight or flee in this particular situation.

-This is rule number one: don’t take unnecessary risks.
-If you often take enough low-probability chances of death, you’ll never survive to fight the Dark Lord.
+This is Rule number one: avoid unnecessary risks.
+If you take too many low-probability risks, you’ll never survive to fight the Dark Lord.
 Such deaths are generally called ‘stupid’ (so YASD means “Yet Another Stupid Death”), but that’s not always accurate.
 Sometimes it’s just bad luck.
-But given enough chances, you are guaranteed to receive it.
-It’s the trick to extremely fast dives: the fewer moves you make, the less chance anyone of them will be fatal, even if on average, your individual moves are riskier than in a slower play.
-But the strategy applies more generally: unless you are exceedingly careful in play, messing around long enough at any one depth guarantees that something bad will eventually happen.
+But given enough chances, you are guaranteed to fail.
+It’s the trick to extremely fast dives: the fewer moves you make, the less chance any one of them will be fatal, even if on average your individual moves are riskier than in a slower style of play.
+But the strategy applies more generally: unless you are exceedingly careful in play, hanging around at any depth long enough ensures something bad will eventually happen.

 Remember, there is NO RULE that you have to clean out a dungeon — AT ALL.
 See something you can’t handle?
 Don’t be afraid to leave — NOW.
 Sure you could try to avoid it, but then again, it could be a hummerhorn.
-Half way through the level?
+Halfway through the level?
 You can still LEAVE NOW.
 Nearly finished with the level?
 You can still leave NOW.
-Think of it as a tactical strike, not a genocide mission.
+Think of it as a tactical strike, not an extermination mission.

-You should seriously consider a quick escape if dealing with a situation in which monsters are breeding explosively.
-Some classes, such as mages, are more easily able to handle these though the use of spells that affect multiple monsters simultaneously, but even they should consider leaving if it becomes apparent that the monsters are breeding more quickly than the player can kill them.
-Even if you’re on a streak diving through the dungeon, step back and reassess whether you want to return to an earlier level — you never know what could be lurking around the corner.
+You should seriously consider a quick escape if monsters start breeding out of control.
+Some classes, such as mages, can more easily handle these through the use of spells that affect multiple monsters simultaneously, but even they should consider leaving if it becomes apparent that the monsters are breeding more quickly than the player can kill them.
+Even if you’re on a streak diving through the dungeon, step back and consider returning to an earlier level — you never know what could be lurking around the corner.

 But remember that the most effective way to learn how to play is… dying.
 Don’t be afraid to throw away characters — DIVE aggressively until you get a good feel for your character.
-Try different classes and races combinations!
+Try different class and race combinations!

 Getting back to town

 Town (daylight surface) is at a depth of 0 feet.
-Depth in Tangaria is in feet, up to 10,000 feet.
-Morgoth (main boss) can be found at 5,000 feet.
+The depth in Tangaria is in feet, up to 10,000 feet.
+Morgoth (one of the main bosses) can be found at 5,000 feet.
 Each level down in the dungeon is +50 feet.

-The town surroundings contains many different kinds of people.
+The town’s surroundings contain many different kinds of people.
 There are the street urchins, young children who will mob an adventurer for money, and seem to come out of the woodwork when excited.
 Blubbering idiots are a constant annoyance, but not harmful.
 Public drunks wander about the town singing, and are of no threat to anyone.
 Sneaky rogues hang about watching for a likely victim to mug.
-And finally, no town would be complete without a warm of half drunk warriors, who take offense or become annoyed just for the fun of it (there are assumed to be other people in the town, but they are not represented on the screen as they do not interact with the player in any way).
+And finally, no town would be complete without a swarm of half drunk warriors, who take offense or become annoyed just for the fun of it (it’s assumed there are other people, but they are not represented on the screen as they do not interact with the player in any way).

-Town is an important place because you put to storage or sell to other players for gold valuable objects you’ve found as well as purchase necessary survival items (potions, scrolls, weapons, armour, etc).
+The town is important as it’s where you store or sell valuable items you’ve found (to other players for gold) and buy essential supplies like potions, scrolls, weapons, armour, and more.
 NPC store owners will not sell known harmful or useless items.
-All items which shopkeeper selling is identified.
+All items that a shopkeeper sells are identified.
 You can use this feature to learn item flavours.

-The price that the shopkeeper requests is dependent your charisma.
-Please note, that NPC stores will not buy items from the player; only players can buy items from NPCs.
+The price that the shopkeeper requests is dependent on your charisma.
+Please note that NPC stores will not buy items from the player; only players can buy items from NPCs.
 Don’t worry about it, you will get enough gold from the dungeons; also you can trade with other players.

-- The General Store (1) sells foods (rarely), some clothing, torches, oil, shovels, and basic ammo.
+- The General Store (1) sells food (rarely), some clothing, torches, oil, shovels, and basic ammo.

 - The Armoury (2) is where the town’s armour is fashioned.
 All sorts of protective gear may be bought here.
-Sometimes you can meet stocked in the armoury quite exotic equipment, however, some armour types will never appear here.
+Sometimes quite exotic equipment can be found stocked in the armoury, however, some armour types will never appear here.

 - The Weaponsmith’s Shop (3) is where the town’s weapons are fashioned.
 Hand and missile weapons may be purchased here.
 As with the armoury, not all weapon types will be stocked here.